>Home >Product >FAQ

 What about the technical details?

-Spreadsheet Sentry has been designed with a simple and intuitive interface.
-However, this simple interface hides a sophisticated and powerful encoding engine underneath.
+While Spreadsheet Sentry has been designed with a simple and intuitive interface, underneath lies a highly sophisticated and powerful encoding engine.

 Spreadsheet Sentry incorporates the following: